kcampos/Kuali-Sakai-Functional-Test-Automation-Framework/README.md

 ## Contribute

 * Fork the project.
 * Additional or bug-fixed Classes, Elements, or Methods should be demonstrated in accompanying tests.
-Pull requests with out test scripts that use the new code won't be accepted.
+Pull requests that do not include test scripts that use the new code won't be accepted.
 * Make sure you provide RDoc comments for any new public method or page class you add.
 Remember, others will be using this gem.
 * Send me a pull request.
 Bonus points for topic branches.